mdgriffith/elm-style-animation/README.md

  * CSS Units are type checked
  * Declarative animations.
 State what the style should be, and it will animate to that style.
  * Animations can be smoothely interrupted.
+Or Queued up!
  * Custom easing functions can be used (such as [these](http://package.elm-lang.org/packages/Dandandan/Easing/2.0.1/Easing#easing-functions))
  * += and -= can be used to animate a property based on its previous value
+      * (Though, be aware, mixing this and animation interruption can lead to unanticipated results)
  * Infrastructure for more complicated animations, such as moving along a path, is provided.